Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-create-own-service-policy.md

-# Create SELinux Policy Module for Your Own service
+# Create SELinux Policy Module for Your Own Service
 This document -- preface here

 ---